DappSociety/digest_archive/_posts/2018-02-05-daily-digest.md

 #### Trello Board Organization
 Keeping these boards up to date and useful will be a group effort.
 There will be many sub-teams here broken out by which boards you are a maintainer for.

-To show interest in helping as a Board maintainer, post in the [#community-management](https://dappsociety.slack.com/messages/C93ARTCGG/) channel stating your intentions.
+To show interest in helping as a Board maintainer, post in the [#community-management][com-management] channel stating your intentions.
 Once you are made a Trello team admin, work on adding others to the Trello team who have requested access in #access-requests.

 Also, keep the best interests of the group in mind whenever performing actions. **Never delete someone else's information without permission** (To protect against this, maintainers should perform regular JSON exports)